AHMAd88811/WgYwhgV0nY/PXiCp/GYG/ZF-yA/4sb5Z/study-resources_BFLpe_1742855304.txt.md

   - [Speed Up Pandas apply function using Dask or Swifter (tutorial)](https://gdcoder.com/speed-up-pandas-apply-function-using-dask-or-swifter-tutorial/)
   - [Swifter using only single core issue](https://github.com/jmcarpenter2/swifter/issues/45) (`allow_dask_on_strings(enable=True`))
   - Notes for Swifter:
-     - set_npartitions and also make sure to mind your data type.
-For instance, if you are using text you need to set it explicitly (Notice that you need to explicitly set that the data is text, otherwise it’s really slow)
      - Swifter runs dask
      - look into the extra options
   - [sk-dist: Distributed scikit-learn meta-estimators in PySpark](https://github.com/Ibotta/sk-dist) (optimise model training)